 Copper comic

-Saturday 4 February 2006This is over 18 years old.
+Saturday 4 February 2006This is close to 19 years old.
 Be careful.

 Kazu Kibuishi draws a charming and lovely comic called Copper, as well as many other comics, and graphic novels like Daisy Kutter, which is on the ALA’s 2006 list of best books for young adults.